Dushyantkhobragade/VM-Creation-In-Foreman-Using-Ansible-Playbook/README.md

 # VM-Creation-In-Foreman-Using-Ansible-Playbook
 Automate VM creation in Foreman using Ansible playbook

-Here we will create multiple VMs in foreman using ansible by parsing VM metadata information in CSV.
+Here we will create multiple VMs in foreman using ansible by parsing VM metadata information in CSV format.
 VM Metadata information includes vm name, hostgroup, Subnet, IP, CPU, Memory and Network VLAN ID

 Example of CSV Files.
 Header of this file should not be change.